ilya-smut/blue-book/README.md

 ## Features
 - Generate CompTIA Security+ multiple-choice questions.
+- Specify the topic you want to the questions to focus on.
 - Submit answers and receive immediate feedback.
 - Explanation of correct and incorrect answers to enhance learning.